-In Sanskrit, Chakra translates into “wheel”.
+In Sanskrit, Chakra translates into “wheel.”
 These “wheels” can be thought of as vortexes that both receive & radiate energy.
 There are 72000 Nadis, and the areas where these Nadis meet are called Chakras.
-Among, many there are 7 major energy centers, known as chakras in the human body.
-They run from the base of the spine to the crown of the head.
-Emotions, physical health, & mental clarity affect how well each chakra can filter energy.
-This, in turn, dictates how pure the energy is that’s emitted from different regions of the body.
+There are seven major energy centers, known as chakras, in the human body.

 Sound is a vibration.
-Thus, when you chant a mantra, you can feel your body vibrate which harmonies all your seven chakras.
-You will feel energized, balanced, and a stronger sense of health.
-As you chant a mantra it brings transformation in you while leading you to more power, strength, and spiritual growth.
+Thus, when you chant a mantra, you can feel your body vibrate, harmonizing all your seven chakras.
+You will feel energized, balanced, and have a stronger sense of health.
+As you chant a mantra, it brings transformation to you while leading you to more power, strength, and spiritual growth.

 A mantra is a sound, word, or group of words that is considered capable of “creating transformation.”
 Traditionally, it has been used for both prayers and affirmations.
 “OM” is a traditional mantra that acknowledges all that is, without judgment.
 “Lokah Samastah Sukhino Bhavantu” is a prayer mantra to bring peace to all beings.

 There are more than ten million mantras in existence.
 Some mantras are as short as one syllable.
 Others are several syllables long.
 The vibration om is one of the most well-known universal mantras.
 According to the ancient Vedic tradition, the vibration om contains every vibration that has ever existed – and every vibration that ever will.

 Among many types of mantras, one of the most powerful and popular forms of a mantra is the Bija Mantra.
 ‘Bija’ means seed, so they are basic root mantras and these “seed sounds” are core sounds – and there’s one for each of the 7 chakras.
 When you chant a particular beeja mantra, you release energy within that specific chakra – facilitating movement and vitality in your being.